PyTables/PyTables/doc/source/usersguide/introduction.rst

     [Wisdom isn't worth anything if you can't use it to come up with a new way to cook garbanzos.]

--Gabriel García Márquez, A wise Catalan in *"Cien años de soledad"*
+    -- Gabriel García Márquez, A wise Catalan in *"Cien años de soledad"*

 The goal of PyTables is to enable the end user to manipulate